Anonymous said: How did you guys decide who got which room?

 The other compromise I made, as several of you pointed out after the apartment video tour, was giving up closet space.
 That’s alright, I’m working on that solution… don’t worry, I’ll be documenting that process as well. :)

-Anonymous asked: what's the kitchen like in your new place?
+Anonymous said: what's the kitchen like in your new place?

 It’s bigger than I hoped, has a pantry (unheard of in Manhattan!!), and a dishwasher… sweet!
 However, there’s a lack of counter space.
 I took this photo from the doorway to give you an idea of how it looks: sort of long and narrow.